freva-org/freva-web/README.md

     ```json
     "version": "2023.07.19"
     ```
-- After you have push the version changes to the main branch you can create trigger the release procedure:
+- After you have pushed the version changes to the main branch you can trigger the release procedure:
     ```console
     make release
     ```
-This will check the current version of the `main` branch and created a trigger a GitHub continuous integration pipeline to create a new release.
+This will check the current version of the `main` branch and trigger a GitHub continuous integration pipeline to create the new release.
 The procedure performs a couple of checks, if theses checks fail please make sure to address the issues.